-While Saint Peter’s Episcopal Church remains closed, we will be having services virtually.
-Be sure to check our Facebook page during the times listed to watch that day’s service!
-We will also have them available on our YouTube account around 1 hour after the conclusion of the service.
+The Holy Eucharist (Rite II) on Sundays at 11:00am is also available online!
+Be sure to check our Facebook page during that time to watch that day’s service, or we will also have it available on our YouTube account after the conclusion of the service.

 How do I know if I am healthy enough to attend church?

-Saint Peter’s is using the COVID-19 questionnaire from the State of Washington to help you determine if you are healthy enough to attend church in-person.
-If you answer YES to any of these questions, you cannot attend an in-person service.
+If you answer YES to any of the following questions, we ask that you stay home.
 Due to the nature of COVID-19, symptoms might not appear for up to two weeks, so it is important to rigorously check and re-check your health and those around you.
-If you are sick or are around someone who is sick, please remain at home and watch the pre-recorded versions of our services at our Facebook and YouTube pages (linked above).
+If you are sick or are around someone who is sick, please remain at home and watch our services on our Facebook and YouTube pages (linked above).

-- Within the last 14-days, have you experienced new muscle aches that you cannot attribute to another health condition or a specific activity such as physical exercise?
+- Within the last 14 days, have you experienced a new cough, shortness of breath, sore throat, or muscle aches that you cannot attribute to another health condition or a specific activity such as physical exercise?

 Is Saint Peter’s/The Episcopal Diocese of Arkansas providing safety equipment to the congregation?

 We will have some surgical masks on hand if you forget to bring your own, but we are asking people to bring their own masks with them for each family member if possible.
 As part of our COVID-19 education work, here are links to videos on how to properly wash/sanitize your hands and how to properly put on and take off a mask so you can come to church ready for communal worship.
 We even have tips from a surgeon for properly fitting your mask if you wear glasses to keep them from fogging up.

 If we need to contact the church about an issue or come into the office for something, what is the procedure for doing so?